osm0sis/AnyKernel3/README.md

 __do.cleanup=0__ will keep the zip from removing it's working directory in /tmp/anykernel (by default) - this can be useful if trying to debug in adb shell whether the patches worked correctly.

 __do.cleanuponabort=0__ will keep the zip from removing it's working directory in /tmp/anykernel (by default) in case of installation abort.

+__do.volkeyinstall=1__ will run ak2_install.sh where you need to add code for volume key options. (see ak2_install.sh for example for LG v30 vol keys)

+__ak2_install.sh__  * Use $VKSEL variable whenever you want to call the volume key selection function.
+The function returns true if user selected vol up and false if vol down
+Ex: if $VKSEL; then
+      echo "true"
+    else
+      echo "false"
+    fi

 __supported.versions=__ will match against ro.build.version.release from the current ROM's build.prop.
 It can be set to a list or range.
 As a list of one or more entries, e.g. `7.1.2` or `8.1.0, 9` it will look for exact matches, as a range, e.g. `7.1.2 - 9` it will check to make sure the current version falls within those limits.
 Whitespace optional, and supplied version values should be in the same number format they are in the build.prop value for that Android version.